Kiffhost/exalted-scripture-understanding/Necromancies/Ivory Circle/Field of Fell Dreams.md

 ---
 tags:
 - necromancy
 - source/abyssal-book
-Cost: 11nm, 1wp
+Cost: 10nm, 1wp
 Keywords:
 - None
 Duration: Instant
 ---
 *The necromancer channels the heat of a thousand decaying dead into the ground, burning a brand into the earth to call forth countless grasping skeletal hands.*
-The area out to medium range around the necromancer becomes a field of grasping skeletal hands, treated as difficult terrain for all but the necromancer and her allies.
-The field is an environmental hazard with difficulty ([[Intelligence]]), Damage 1B/round.
+The area out to medium range around the necromancer becomes a field of grasping skeletal hands for the rest of the scene.
+This is both difficult terrain and an environmental hazard with difficulty (Intelligence), Damage 1B/round.
 Damaged enemies fall prone.
-The difficulty to rise from prone increases by (1 + target’s wound penalty) as the frenzied hands tear at him.
-The grasping hands disappear at the scene’s end, leaving only churned earth behind.
+Prone characters within the field must always roll to rise as the frenzied hands grasp at them and suffer a −3 penalty on rolls to do so.
+The necromancer and her allies aren’t affected by the field.
 ## Control
-The necromancer may extend the spell’s duration from one scene to until the next sunrise.
-She may delay the appearance of the field after the spell has been cast.
-She can prepare it to capture her enemies beforehand, luring them into it before activating the spell.
-Wherever the sorcerer has prepared the spell, a brand shaped like her hand appears burned into the earth.
-Additionally, skeletal hands occasionally emerge from nearby surfaces or from within her attire to serve the necromancer.
+The necromancer may raise a field that lasts until the next sunrise.
+She can also delay the field’s manifestation, branding her handprint into the earth.
+It can be unleashed reflexively if she’s within medium range of the brand and can also be set to trigger if one of the living enters the area.
+At times, skeletal hands emerge from nearby surfaces or within the necromancer’s attire to aid in simple tasks.
 ## Distortion (10)
-Distortion weakens the spell’s grip, allowing the distorting necromancer to ignore the difficult terrain.
-Anyone restrained by the spell is freed upon successful distortion.
+The distorting spellcaster is immune to the field’s effects.
+Its grasp momentarily weakens, suppressing its effect on prone characters until the start of the distorting character’s next turn.